 Beat 32 Coordinator

-The City of Oxnard experienced an overall decrease in crime by 7.6%; nearly 600 fewer Part I crimes, in comparison to 2015 statistics throughout the city.
-However, the East District achieved an overall decrease of 4.6% for 2016.
-Over the past several years, the East District maintained lower crime rates in comparison to the other districts in the city, so a continued decrease in crime is an impressive accomplishment for this area.
+The City of Oxnard experienced an overall decrease in crime by 6% (5.1% decrease in property crimes), in comparison to 2017 statistics throughout the city.
+In 2018, the East District had a reduction in part one crime by 11.7%, (18.7% decrease in property crimes.)
+The East District has maintained lower crime rates in comparison to other districts for several years.

 Partnering with the Community